 10. Save 3-6 months of expenses

-After paying off debt, Dave’s next money saving tip is to save 3 to 6 month of expenses.
-This is what he calls a fully funded emergency fund.
+After paying off debt, Dave’s next money-saving tip is to save 3 to 6 months of expenses.
+This is what he calls a fully-funded emergency fund.

 The idea is that if you were to lose your job, you would still have enough money in savings to cover your necessities for up to six months.

 A great way to help reach this saving goal is to participate in savings challenges.
 These make saving money fun and competitive.

 You want to end the cycle of debt.
 Saving for your child’s college will allow them to go to school debt-free and not have to get student loans.